 - 1. Insights: Here you describe for whom you developed your idea.
 For which context, for which situation is your idea intended?
 On what knowledge does your idea build?
 Which need does your idea satisfy or which problem for your user does it solve? - 2.
-Value: Describe the added value your idea brings to your user; what use does he or she have of your idea? - 3.
-At a Glance: Describe the core of your idea and put it in a nutshell in a maximum of three sentences.
+Value: Describe the added value your idea brings to your user; what use do they have of your idea? - 3.
+At a Glance: Describe the core of your idea and in a maximum of three sentences.